pekwm/pekwm/doc/configuration.md

 Section = "Name" { Event = "Param" { Actions = "action parameters; action parameters; $VAR $_VARIABLE" } }
 ```

-You can usually modify the spacing and line breaks, but this is the
+One can usually modify the spacing and line breaks, but this is the
 "Correct" format, so the documentation will try to stick to it.

 Events can be combined into the same line by issuing a semicolon